avito-tech/alert-autoconf/README.md

     --log-level DEBUG
     --cluster $CLUSTER
 ```
-$SERVICE - the name of the service for which triggers and notifications will be created
+$SERVICE - the name of the service for which triggers and notifications will be created<br />
-$ENV - prod/staging/dev
+$ENV - prod/staging/dev<br />
-$LOGIN - it is best to use system account
+$LOGIN - it is best to use system account<br />
-$PASSWORD - password
+$PASSWORD - password<br />
-$REDIS - redis host for internal metadata
+$REDIS - redis host for internal metadata<br />
-$CLUSTER (optional) - we use this optional parameters to deploy the same triggers to different k8s clusters
+$CLUSTER (optional) - we use this optional parameters to deploy the same triggers to different k8s clusters<br />

 ### Validation config file (alert.yaml):
 ```shell